Total Pageviews

 Yesterday's Johnnie Walker Black Label 12 Years Old Blended Scotch Whisky had Cardhu as its core malt, backed up with the super-smooth Glenkinchie, Dalwhinnie, Linkwood, Teaninich, the multi-faceted Cragganmore, Clynelish, Dailuaine, Talisker and Caol Ila.
 Today, the recognisable Single Malts for me are Clynelish 14 YO, Cardhu, Caol Ila, Glenkinchie, Dalwhinnie and Talisker.
 Mortlach, Linkwood and Dailuaine are lost to posterity.
 JW claims that there are at least 25-28 more Single Malts and they must be right; it is a 40-whisky blend, after all.
 The Single Malts need not be from different distilleries; any distillery can provide tens of Single Malts, of the same or different ages.

-The slightly smoky taste comes from the Cragganmore and Talisker (unpeated).
+The slightly smoky taste comes from the Cragganmore and Talisker.
 The hint of peat comes primarily from Caol Ila, strengthened by Clynelish and Benrinnes; the smoothness comes from Cardhu, Glenkinchie, Blair Athol and the 4-5 Grain Whiskies that are used to tame and meld the malts perfectly.
 A 1-litre bottle of Black Label costs $ 28.
 A bottle of 0.70 L Caol Ila 12 YO costs $56, or $80 per litre.
 The Caol Ila 12 YO is far more expensive and Diageo is losing money on the peated malt diverted to making the Black and other Labels.
 The same is true for ALL other Single Malts that made up the once fabulous concoction of JW Black Label!
-The Malt whiskies tot up to 45-50%.
-The Grain whiskies, 49%, are also 12 YO.
+The Malt whiskies tot up to 40-45%.
+The Grain whiskies, ~55%, are also 12 YO.
 The last one percent is taken up by E150A Caramel colourant.

 It is rated as an impressive whisky to share on any occasion, whether you're entertaining at home with friends or on a memorable night out.
 But it has lost top spot amongst 12 YO Blended Scotch whiskies simply because Diageo has run out of single malts that met the original recipe.
 No amount of experimenting with other single malts-up to 35 or even more of them can replicate the Extra Special Old Highland 12 YO, the original name of the Black Label till 1909.
-Dewar’s 12 YO, Grand Old Parr and Chivas Regal deluxe whiskies are rated higher than Black Label.
+Dewar’s 12 YO, Buchanan's Deluxe 12 YO, Grand Old Parr and Chivas Regal deluxe whiskies are rated higher than Black Label.

 JOHNNIE WALKER DOUBLE BLACK LABELThe turn of the millennium saw a trend towards peated and smoky whiskies.
 Using the Black Label as a baseline, peat and smoky single malts were introduced to the mix, while removing quite a few standard single malts.
 Strongly influenced by powerful West Coast and Island whiskies, Johnnie Walker Double Black is best enjoyed with a teaspoon of water to unlock its complex layers of smouldering spice and smoke.
 An impressive blend to share, whatever the occasion.